swissmanu/mse-paper-rxjs-debugger/content/content.md

 In the meantime, RP gained more traction across various fields of software engineering.
 With a shared vision on how to surface RP abstractions on API level, *ReactiveX*^[http://reactivex.io/] consolidates numerous open source projects in one organization.
 Together, its members provide RP runtime environments for many of todays mainstream programming languages like Java, C#, or Swift.
 For the development of JavaScript-based applications, software engineers can rely on RxJS^[https://rxjs.dev].
 One of the more popular adopters of this library is Googles Angular^[https://angular.io/], a framework to develop web frontend applications, where it is used to model asynchronous operations like fetching data.

-Two years after Salvaneschi et al. proposed RP Debugging, Banken et al. showed in their paper [@Banken_Meijer_Gousios_2018] that debugging RxJS-based RP programs is not that different from REScala-based ones.
-They identified four main activities which directly correlate with
+Two years after Salvaneschi et al. proposed RP Debugging, Banken et al. [@Banken_Meijer_Gousios_2018] showed in their paper that debugging RxJS-based RP programs is not that different from REScala-based ones.
+In fact, they were able to categorize the debugging motivations of their study participants into four main, overarching themes.
+These can be put in direct correlation  with the debugging issues identified by Salvaneschi et al. earlier as we show in Table [1](#tbl:salvaneschi-vs-banken).

 ```{.include}
 content/table-salvaneschi-vs-banken.tex
 ```

-Banken et al. followed up on the foundation work by Salvaneschi et al. Discovering the fact that debugging RP programs implemented using RxJS is no[@Banken_Meijer_Gousios_2018] looked into the visualization of data-flow graphs implemented using RxJS.
+The participants of the study by Banken et al. reported further, that they commonly use manual print statement to debug their programs.
+The research group finally provided a debugger utilities in form of an isolated visualizer sandbox: *RxFiddle*.
+The browser-based application executes an RxJS program and visualize its runtime behavior in two dimensions: A central (i) data-flow graph shows which elements in the graph interact with each other and a dynamic (ii) marble diagram[^1] represents the values which were processed by the graph over time.

+[^1]: Marble diagrams are a visualization technique used throughout the ReactiveX community to describe the behavior of a node in a data-flow graph graphically.
+A marble represents a value emitted by such a graph node.
+Marbles are arranged on a thread from left to right, indicating the point in time their value got emitted.
+See https://rxmarbles.com/ for more examples.

 Four years later, Alabor et al. [@Alabor_Stolze_2020] examined the state of RP debugging again.
 In their study, focussing on RxJS^[https://rxjs.dev], a RP runtime for JavaScript, they found out that software engineers

-- Reactive Inspector [@Salvaneschi_Mezini_2016]
-- RxFiddle [@Banken_Meijer_Gousios_2018]
 - Study by Alabor et al. [@Alabor_Stolze_2020]
   - Interviews
   - Observational Study